helium/HIP/00XX-lorawan-committee.md

  - operate in a transparent, timely and accountable manner at all times
  - communicate clearly and regularly with stakeholders and the DEWI as appropriate
  - adopt existing LoRa Alliance standards where applicable
+ - act in conformance with the relevant regulatory bodies in each region
  - endeavour to reach consensus within the committee, taking into account the views of all members.

 The committee’s recommendations must:
- - not be inconsistent with LoRa Alliance standards and directives
+ - not be inconsistent with LoRa Alliance standards and directives by regional regulators
  - be based on the best available scientific information, evidence based policy and encourage best practice in the Helium ecosystem
  - balance the technical implications and impacts of changes with the practicalities of operators in the wider Helium ecosystem
  - be clear, logical and verifiable